Home > Yoga

 जन्मान्तरसहस्रेषु दारिद्र्यं नोपजायते।।

-One who practice Surya Namaskar is bound to live a healthy life without miseries.
-This practice of Yoga is done facing the early morning sun rise which benefits the individual in many ways both physiologically and mentally.
-The movements and breathing techniques adopted in the eleven postures of Surya Namaskar improves blood circulation, body metabolism, flexibility of spine and other joints and concentration.
+One who practices Surya Namaskar is bound to live a healthy life without miseries.
+This practice of Yoga is done facing the early morning sunrise, which benefits the individual in many ways, both physiologically and mentally.
+The movements and breathing techniques adopted in the eleven postures of Surya Namaskar improve blood circulation, body metabolism, flexibility of spine, and other joints, and concentration.

 Asanas